Fisheries Society of Bangladesh: Operations

 Every two years the Society holds a conference of scientists from home and abroad and discuss critical areas in which the members are deeply involved.
+These events serve as important forums for sharing research findings and formulating policy recommendations to improve the fisheries sector in Bangladesh.
 In addition, each year the Society provides an opportunity for gathering of fisheries workers to learn new applications of technology and to exchange information with fellow professionals.

 Through mass media, the Society generates among the people an awareness of the nature and causes of malnutrition and the role of the people can play to combat the same.
 Although not a lobbying organization, the Society does not hesitate to express its opinion on legislation and governmental policies and to make recommendations to the Government on fishery matters so as to help the Government formulate a national policy on the same commensurate with the hopes and aspirations of the nation.

-Journal
+As a leading voice in fisheries science, the society continues to play an important role in shaping the fisheries and aquaculture management in Bangladesh.
+Through its contributions, the FSB has solidified its position as a foundation of fisheries development in the country.